Law firm network

-A law firm network (law firm association or legal network) is a membership organisation consisting of independent law firms.
+A law firm network (law firm association or legal network) is a membership organization consisting of independent law firms.
 These networks are one type of professional services networks similar to networks found in the accounting profession.
 The common purpose is to expand the resources available to each member for providing services to their clients.
-Prominent primarily law firm networks include CICERO League of International Lawyers, First Law International, Alliott Group (multidisciplinary), Lex Mundi, World Services Group (multidisciplinary), TerraLex, Meritas, Multilaw, The Network of Trial Law Firms, Inc., the State Capital Group, and Pacific Rim Advisory Council.
-The largest networks have more than 10,000 attorneys located in hundreds of offices worldwide.
+Prominent primary law firm networks include CICERO League of International Lawyers, First Law International, Alliott Group (multidisciplinary), Lex Mundi, World Services Group (multidisciplinary), TerraLex, Meritas, Multilaw, The Network of Trial Law Firms, Inc., the State Capital Group, and Pacific Rim Advisory Council.
+Some of the largest legal networks span the globe, boasting over 10,000 attorneys spread across hundreds of offices worldwide.

-The firms who are part of the networks may be formally or informally linked to one another depending upon the purpose of the network.
+Firms within a network can have formal or informal connections with each other, depending on the network's purpose.

 History of law firm networks

 There are two different reasons for networks developing in the legal profession.
 The first reason is that law firms needed international connections due to globalization in the 1990s.
-The second reason is expansion of many large United States firms to become "national".
+The second reason is the expansion of many large United States firms to become "national".
 Smaller firms or firms with a niche practice requested expertise from these networks.

 The internationalization of the legal profession began later than that of the accounting profession.
-Unlike accounting firms which conducted worldwide audits, law firms in each country were able to deal with national client matters.
+Unlike accounting firms that conducted worldwide audits, law firms in each country were able to deal with national client matters.
 This changed in 1949, when Baker & McKenzie began to expand to non-United States markets to assist U.S. clients that were expanding overseas following WWII.

-Internationalization was slow, because the legal profession was more restrictive than accounting in allowing foreign firms to enter and practice other countries.
+Internationalization was slow because the legal profession was more restrictive than accounting in allowing foreign firms to enter and practice in other countries.
 One of the requirements is that the names of the partners should be present in the name of the firm.

 In the late 1980s, U.S. and English firms began establishing branches in the primary commercial centers.
 This new competition in local markets had the immediate effect of forcing local firms to evaluate alternative ways of providing services to their international clients.

 The first international networks, called clubs, generally consisted of ten firms in different countries.
-The typical format was to hold several meetings a year among managing partners, to compare notes on management related issues.
+The typical format was to hold several meetings a year among managing partners, to compare notes on management-related issues.
 They were secretive networks because the members feared losing business from other firms.
 On the other hand, they would advertise to their clients that they had foreign connections and correspondents.
 Today the clubs are commonly known as "best friends networks".
 Examples today are Leading Counsel Network and Slaughter & May.